KevinBjarnemark/bottle-post-recipes/README.md

 ## UX-Design

-### Initial design 🎨
+### Initial Design 🎨

-This app's design was initially composed with the help of illustrations and vector editing, to understand of how the components could coexist.
+This app's design was initially composed with the help of illustrations and vector editing, to understand how the components could coexist.

 ![Initial design](static/images/readme/development_process/initial_design.gif "An illustrated mockup video of the homepage.")

-### Thought process 💭
+### Thought Process 💭

 According to [this article](https://medium.com/@hayavuk/ui-ux-design-fundamentals-for-the-front-end-developers-688ba43eaed4) written by [Hajime Yamasaki Vukelic](https://medium.com/@hayavuk), the most important content should be placed front and center but more towards the top.
-This follows widely recognized patterns seen on famous platforms such as [YouTube](https://youtube.com/), [Google](https://google.com/), and just about any social media platform.
+This follow widely recognized patterns seen on famous platforms such as [YouTube](https://youtube.com/), [Google](https://google.com/), and just about any social media platform.
 Therefore, in this app, the recipes are placed accordingly.
 This is thought to draw the users' immediate attention to the app's most important content.

-##### Consistency, color scheme, and sizing
+##### Consistency, Color Scheme, and Sizing

-The illustrations follows a 'universal design' and elements throughout the app are in line with universally recognized patterns.
+The illustrations follow a 'universal design' and elements throughout the app are in line with universally recognized patterns.
 Action buttons are marked with common icons (e.g., magnifying glass for search, heart for likes, etc.) and these elements are placed in areas familiar to many mainstream applications.
 If the user receives a notification, the famous red circle and white number appear, again in harmony with other popular apps.

 Elements and texts are designed in different (but consistent) sizes to help guide the user.
 Titles are generally larger, clearly visible, placed conveniently, and aligned to the left to give the user a natural feel and flow of reading.

 Colors are designed to provide a strong contrast and to make the main components of the app stand out.

-##### Keeping the user informed
+##### Keeping the User Informed

 [Santhosh Adiga U](https://santhosh-adiga-u.medium.com/) wrote an interesting piece about [Jakob Nielsen](https://www.nngroup.com/people/jakob-nielsen/)'s idea about keeping the user informed ([Source](https://santhosh-adiga-u.medium.com/jakob-nielsens-heuristics-for-interaction-design-guidelines-for-user-centered-excellence-609b270c7e6a)).
 Users should be informed about the status of the system underneath the app.
 This concept has been followed when designing the
-<span class="em">Bottle post recipes</span>
+<span class="em">Bottle Post Recipes</span>
 .
 Without any navigation, the user can view the immediate app response of user actions when events such as toggling on/off states or receiving notifications happen.
 The app is also configured with loading spinners that further inform the user about the current status of the app.

-##### Minimalistic design
+##### Minimalistic Design

 A minimalistic design has been approached for this project due to a couple of reasons.
 1. To allow and leave room for further implementations.